Accessing Secrets

 Using the dopper secrets download

-command, you can download all in a variety of formats:
+command, you can download your secrets in a variety of formats:

 - json (default)